Loki-Astari/ThorsSerializer/doc/building.md

     > sudo make install
 ````
 ## Description
-By default installation will be in `/usr/local/[include/lib]`.
+By default installation will be in `/usr/local/include` and `/usr/local/lib`.
 You can override this with the normal auto-tools defaults.
 Use `./configure --help` to get details.

 ###What is installed:
 * `/usr/local/include/ThorSerialize/*`